SigFerdo/UniversalTuringMachine/README.md

 # UniversalTuringMachine

-Universal turing machine made in java
+Universal turing machine made in java and python